TorahBibleCodes/TorahBibleCodes/README.md

 ### Please run the file "p_els.py" to see and interact with the "N" Object:  Python List of Numbers

-## Each Verse can be further subdivided into a string sequence of many Letter Objects which are classes which keep track of their position within the ELS Search sequence, and accessible by extension of previous tuple syntax:  Book, Chapter, Verse, Letter
+## Each Verse can be further subdivided into a string sequence of many Letter Objects (i.e. Strings of one (1) letter only) which are classes which keep track of their position within the ELS Search sequence, and accessible by extension of previous tuple syntax:  Book, Chapter, Verse, Letter

 ### D Object - Dictionary of Verses, accessible as data with a 3-digit Tuple Key
 <br />D[1,1,1] --> GENESIS 1:1 - 1st Book, 1st Chapter, 1st Verse